| # | Depart on | Type | Price | Traveler | Remark |

 3. Excellent English-speaking guide services

-4. Professional driver & luxury air-conditioned coach
+4. Professional driver & air-conditioned tour bus

 6. 1 bottle of mineral water per person per day